-Visit Georgetown Fire & Medical Stations for Free Blood Pressure Checks
+Visit Georgetown Fire Stations for Free Blood Pressure Checks

 and Learn About Recommendations for Managing High Blood Pressure!

-Georgetown Fire & Medical invites members of the Georgetown community to visit their neighborhood station to get their blood pressure checked and learn about managing high blood pressure.
+Georgetown Fire Department invites members of the Georgetown community to visit their neighborhood station to get their blood pressure checked and learn about managing high blood pressure.

 For Georgetown Fire Stations locations, please click here.